krypciak-zz/IGB-Compiler-L2/README.md

 - dynamic variable allocation (more explained [here]())
 - variables in recursion
 - switch statements
+- dynamic array size (array size has to be known at compile-time)
 - there is only one value type (float), so no int casting

 <br />